-Major League Baseball Players Alumni Association Brings Legends for Youth Baseball Clinic Series to Camden, Ark.
+Major League Baseball Players Alumni Association brings Legends for Youth baseball clinic series to Camden, Ark.

-Free youth baseball clinic to feature five MLB Alumni Colorado Springs, Colo. – Local youth will have an opportunity to play with their big league heroes at the Major League Baseball Players Alumni Association (MLBPAA) Legends for Youth baseball clinic series on Saturday, January 25th, 2020.
-In conjunction with the
+Colorado Springs, Colo. – Local youth will have an opportunity to play with their big league heroes at the Major League Baseball Players Alumni Association (MLBPAA) Legends for Youth baseball clinic series on Saturday, January 25th, 2020.
+In conjunction with the JD 3:21 Foundation, the free clinic features former Major

 Colorado Springs, Colo. *_– Local youth will have an opportunity to play with their big league heroes at the Major League Baseball Players Alumni Association (MLBPAA) Legends for Youth baseball clinic series on *_Saturday, January 25th, 2020.
 In conjunction with the JD 3:21 Foundation, the free clinic features former Major League Baseball players who will teach baseball skills, drills and life lessons, concluding with an autograph session and baseball giveaways for children in attendance.